codeforpdx/dwellinglybackend/README.md

 ## Specs

 The backend is being built with Python, Flask and SQLAlchemy.
-The frontend is built in node with the React framework.
+The frontend is built with React.

 ## Contributing